Felicity Goodyear-Smith: Primary care research and locum work

 Goodyear-Smith is keen to encourage more medical graduates to work in general practice.
 Goodyear-Smith suggests that fifty percent of medical graduates should become general practitioners to satisfy the primary care needs in New Zealand.

 International Perspectives on Primary Care Research, released in April 2016, was jointly edited by Goodyear-Smith and Bob Mash with contributions from researchers in 20 countries that form part of the World Organization of Family Doctors (WONCA).
 Goodyear-Smith was appointed chair of the WONCA Working Party on Research in November 2016 and she also holds the chair of the North American Primary Care Research Group (NAPCRG) International Committee which supports primary care research and education globally.

-Goodyear-Smith believes that her work with "under served populations" has "taken [her] to some very interesting places" as part of her general practice.
+Goodyear-Smith believes that her work with "underserved populations" has "taken [her] to some very interesting places" as part of her general practice.
 In 2016 Goodyear-Smith gave the Oration at RNZCGP Fellowship Ceremony which describes career in general practice.